hannushchenkos/CW_tasks/script/tasks.md

 4. Replace every letter in the string with its position in the alphabet
 5. Translate Morse code to string

+Commit example:

-Commit example: update(added app5.js(Translate Morse code to string)
+git commit -m "update(added app5.js(Translate Morse code to string))"